Get free weekly resources from us!

 Share a snack with the children that makes them happy, such as “joy juice” (orange juice) or something “a-peeling” like bananas.

-Margaret Hinchey is a children’s choir director in Colorado.
-Jane Wilke is an early childhood educator in Missouri.
+Margaret Hinchey served as a children’s choir director in Colorado.
+Jane Wilke worked as an early childhood educator in Missouri.

 Looking for more elementary ideas?
 Check out these posts!